-- E. Electrical disturbances.
-No activities shall be permitted which emit dangerous radioactivity or electrical disturbance adversely affecting the operation of any equipment other than that of the creator of such disturbance. - F. Noise. - (1) All proposed new land uses shall not generate cumulative sound levels (SPL), at or beyond any lot line, that exceeds the ambient noise level by 10 or more decibels (dBA).
-Any sound of 5 to 10 decibels above the ambient noise level shall be attenuated or mitigated to the maximum degree practical, as shall be determined by the Planning Board during Site Plan Review.
-The Planning Board may, as a condition of Site Plan Review and approval, require additional setbacks, buffers and fencing, or reasonably limit the hours of operation to attenuate or mitigate any potential noise impacts of any proposed use. - (2) The determination of noise levels shall be made using New York State Department of Environmental Conservation guidelines (see Assessing and Mitigating Noise Impacts Program Policy), as amended.
-The increase in ambient noise level shall be determined for all lot lines at the site where the project is to take place and any other locations as shall be specified by the Planning Board, taking into account existing noise generators. - (3) The maximum permissible sound levels of this section shall not apply to emergency or security alarms, repair or construction work to provide public utilities, construction operations between the hours of 7:00 AM and 7:00 PM, emergency repairs, agricultural activities other than kennels, motor vehicles when used on public streets in accord with state regulations, aircraft, government authorized public celebrations, unamplified human voices or routine ringing of bells or chimes by a place of worship or similar facility. - G. Vibration.
-No vibration shall be permitted on a regular or continuing basis which is detectable without instruments at the property line. - H. Lighting. - (1) Lighting for all commercial, multi-family residential, institutional and industrial uses shall be shielded and focused downward to prevent glare and spillover of light onto adjoining properties.
+- (1) All proposed new land uses shall not generate cumulative sound levels (SPL), at or beyond any lot line, which exceeds the ambient noise level by 10 or more decibels (dBA).
+Any sound of five (5) to ten (10) decibels above the ambient noise level shall be attenuated or mitigated to the maximum degree practical, as shall be determined by the Planning Board during site plan review.
+The Planning Board may, as a condition of site plan review and approval, require additional setbacks, buffers, and fencing, or reasonably limit the hours of operation to attenuate or mitigate any potential noise impacts of any proposed use.
+If additional setbacks, buffers, or other noise mitigating measures are required by the Planning Board, annual certification of their maintenance in operative form shall be provided to the Code Enforcement Officer. - (2) The determination of noise levels shall be made using New York State Department of Environmental Conservation guidelines (see Assessing and Mitigating Noise Impacts Program Policy), as amended.
+Noise measurements shall be performed by a certified third-party sound consultant at the expense of the applicant.
+The increase in ambient noise level shall be determined for all lot lines at the site where the project is to take place, during the proposed hours of operation of the project and at_any other locations as shall be specified by the Planning Board considering existing noise sources-generators. - (3) The maximum permissible sound levels of this section shall not apply to emergency or security alarms; repair or construction work to provide public utilities; construction operations between the hours of 7:00 a.m. and 7:00 p.m.; emergency repairs; agricultural activities other than kennels; motor vehicles when used on public streets in accord with state regulations; aircraft; government authorized public celebrations; unamplified human voices; or routine ringing of bells or chimes by a place of worship or similar facility.